Integral filtered Sen theory and applications: Shape of integral Frobenius

 \subsection{Strong Frobenius condition: the case with weights $\leq p$}

-In this short subsection, we reprove a theorem in \cite{GLS14}, cf.~ Thm \ref{thm: reprove gls14}.
-The proof actually uses results in the next section \S \ref{sec:mod-p-shape} (on mod $p$ shape of Frobenius); we include this subsection here because it is short, and the statement is an ``integral" one.
+In this short subsection, we reprove a theorem in \cite{GLS14}, cf.~ Theorem \ref{thm: reprove gls14}.
+The proof actually uses results in \S \ref{sec:mod-p-shape} (on mod $p$ shape of Frobenius); we include this subsection here because it is short, and the statement is an ``integral" one.
 We remark that this result is a most technical theorem in \cite{GLS14}, and is a \emph{core} reason that Serre weight conjecture in (unramified) $\GL_2$-case can be fully proved in \emph{loc. cit.}.
+Note the bound $r_d \leq p$ in Theorem \ref{thm: reprove gls14} is necessary by \cite[Example 6.8]{GLS14}.